 The 4 Best F1 Simulators

-The range of game modes in F1 2019 is one of its selling points, as it even features Formula 2 racing for those that fancy a different kind of challenge.
+The range of game modes in F1 2021 is one of its selling points, as it even features Formula 2 racing for those that fancy a different kind of challenge.
+The Braking Point game mode marks a return for narrative-driven story gameplay.
 There is also multiplayer racing built into the game meaning you can enjoy it with your friends, or you can try and race through the career mode or time trials.

-In terms of cars, there are lots to choose from.
-There are over 30 unique vehicles, and each one has been designed with the real thing in mind, and they don’t just look great.
+In terms of cars, there aren’t as many to choose from as in previous games.
+This is because of the absence of classic cars, but the cars that are in the game – the standard team cars – look and feel excellent to drive.
 The sounds in the game will make you feel like you are really on the track, and when combined with the high-quality graphics, it makes for a truly immersive sim racing experience.

-Diving more into the realism aspect of F1 2019, there are some solid driving physics to enjoy.
+Diving more into the realism aspect of F1 2021, there are some solid driving physics to enjoy, with handling and damage much improved on previous generations.
 The force feedback can be tuned to make it feel even more lifelike, and when this is paired with the high-quality graphics and sounds, it really becomes a great simulator.

-The competition that is built into the game makes for added realism, and if you are looking for an experience that truly emulates the real thing, F1 2019 is a top option.
+The realism from the graphics is boosted by the fact F1 2021 was made for next-gen consoles, although it can be played on PS4 and Xbox One as well.
+The competition that is built into the game makes for even more added realism, and if you are looking for an experience that truly emulates the real thing, F1 2021 is a top option.